shahid129/sully-s-kitchen/README.md

 - Technology
 - Deployment
 - Credits
-- Aknowledgement
+- acknowledgement
 - Author Info

-A very Comprehensive and easy to navigate restaurant menu is created to give the audience full comfortness while using the restaurant menu.
-It is a fine dining restaurant where people will have to book in advance to ensure the avalablity of the seat-in capacity. in this way the customers will get 100% attention of the staff, and proper guest care would be taken. customer satisfiction and quality of the food is our main aim.
+A very Comprehensive and easy to navigate restaurant menu is created to give the audience full comfort while using the restaurant menu.
+It is a fine dining restaurant where people will have to book in advance to ensure the availability of the seat-in capacity. in this way the customers will get 100% attention of the staff, and proper guest care would be taken. customer satisfaction and quality of the food is our main aim.

 ## DESCRIPTION
 This project was created with the intention of making a user friendly website, where customers can easily navigate between the pages and be able to find their required documents.
 The site is simple enough even for a person with no or little experience would be able to use it.